return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 .. c:function:: int load_header(struct swsusp_info *info)

-    check the image header and copy data from it
+    Check the image header and copy the data from it.

     :param struct swsusp_info \*info:
         *undescribed*